Deckhandfirststar01/Skrivebord/spec/abp/options-page.md

 ### Bidrirectionailty

-Any change of state will be immidiatly reflected in the options page regardless of where and how the change was made, so that the options page always reflects the current state of the extension.
+Any change of state will be immidiately reflected in the options page regardless of where and how the change was made, so that the options page always reflects the current state of the extension.